takahe-linux/pkgs/docs/roadmap.md

 - sinit does not come with any init scripts (probably create a new package with some instead of adding them to sinit; rename sinit binary to init?)
 - /dev/fd -> /proc/self/fd symlink is not created - this needs to be
-  dynamically created, so probably in the mdev or epoch config
+  dynamically created, so probably in the mdev or sinit config
-- busybox does not get installed suid
+- busybox does not get installed suid (due to fakeroot usage)
 - busybox man requires nroff
 - MANPATH is not set correctly for busybox?
 - toolchain/gcc runs strip on some files of the wrong arch